t-o-k/POV-Ray-matrices/README.md

 ## M_Neg(AA)

-Return a matrix where the unary minus operator has been applied to alle the elements of the matrix AA.
+Return a matrix where the unary minus operator has been applied to the elements of the matrix AA.

 [Example(s)](EXAMPLES.md#m_negaa)

 ## M_Pos(AA)

-Return a matrix where the unary plus operator has been applied to alle the elements of the matrix AA.
+Return a matrix where the unary plus operator has been applied to the elements of the matrix AA.

 [Example(s)](EXAMPLES.md#m_posaa)